 Addictions are overt manifestations of inner trauma and emotional distress.
-They are a coping mechanism that our bodies initially recognized as beneficial since our addiction helped shield ourselves from feeling our pain.
-However, when these inner struggles go untreated and coping through addiction is continued, it is inevitably detrimental to our health and survival.
+They're a coping mechanism that our bodies initially recognized as beneficial, helping us shield ourselves from feeling pain.
+However, when these inner struggles go untreated and coping through addiction is continued, it's inevitably detrimental to our health and survival.
 Our bodies find things in our environment such as substances or other outlets that allow us to numb the pain that continues to cause us distress, long after the threat is gone.
 By working with a trained psychotherapist, the root cause of an addiction can be addressed.
-Once the issue is brought to light, you and a therapist may begin to work together to enact healing surrounding the issues so that coping through addiction is no longer necessary.
+Once the issue is brought to light, you and a therapist can work together heal the issue so that coping through addiction is no longer necessary.

 What are the benefits of working with a therapist?

-Roy Psychotherapy’s addiction specialists have successfully treated Sherwood Park residents for over a decade.
-In addition to private treatment for individuals with Sherwood Park SAD, Roy Psychotherapy also provides counseling for affected families and offers combined treatment with various recovery facilities on a case by case basis.
-If either yourself or a loved one have been affected by this disorder, it is vital that you seek treatment immediately.
-The sooner Sherwood Park Substance Abuse Disorders are addressed, the greater the chance of recovery.
+Roy Psychotherapy’s addiction specialists have successfully treated residents for over a decade.
+In addition to private treatment for individuals with substance abuse disorder, Roy Psychotherapy also provides counselling for affected families and offers combined treatment with various recovery facilities on a case by case basis.
+If either yourself or a loved one have been affected by this disorder, it's imperative that you seek treatment immediately.
+The sooner substance abuse disorders are addressed, the greater the chance of recovery.
 Call Roy Psychotherapy today to schedule a free, no-obligation consultation with one of our intake specialists.